The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 You then engage the user with predefined onboarding flows that they work through to progress through the journey and learn about your product.

-As a result, proactive onboarding is usually the first stage of onboarding.
+As a result, proactive onboarding is usually the first stage of the onboarding process.
 It governs the initial interactions your users have with your product.

 What is reactive onboarding?